statechannels/statechannels/packages/nitro-protocol/docs/app-devs/quick-start-contracts.md

 title: Quick start (contracts)
 ---

-The first step is to cast your application as a state machine.
-In particular, you must author a single smart contract, conforming to the [`ForceMoveApp`](../contract-api/natspec/ForceMoveApp) interface.
+You should begin your application design process by creating a single smart contract conforming to the [`ForceMoveApp`](../contract-api/natspec/ForceMoveApp) interface.

-You'll want to pull this interface, as well as the `Outcome`library contract into your project using your favourite node package manager:
+You'll want to pull this interface, as well as the `Outcome` library contract, into your project using your favourite node package manager:

 ```console
 > yarn add @statechannels/nitro-protocol